 For in the first part He shows all enjoying the same, and not some cast

-out, and some brought in; yet He Himself both before the parable and after the parable
+out, and some brought in; yet He Himself both before the parable and

-are approved, and have labored much.
+that are approved, and have labored much.
 "For thou hast made them

-equal unto us," it is said, "that have borne the burden and heat of the day."
+equal unto us," it is said, "that have borne the burden and heat of the

-first clear, and then we shall clear up that other point.
+this first clear, and then we shall clear up that other point.
 By a

 vineyard He meaneth the injunctions of God and His commandments: by the

 But the question is this, whether the first having gloriously approved

 shone by their labors, are possessed by the basest feeling of vice,

 saying, "Didst thou not agree with me for a penny?
 Take that thine is,

 eye evil, because I am good?"